amundsen-io/amundsen/metadata/README.md

 ---
 **NOTE**

 The support for Apache Atlas is work in progress.
 For example, while Apache Atlas supports fine grained access, Amundsen does not support this yet.

 # Developer guide
 ## Code style
 - PEP 8: Amundsen Metadata service follows [PEP8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/ "PEP8 - Style Guide for Python Code").
 - Typing hints: Amundsen Metadata service also utilizes [Typing hint](https://docs.python.org/3/library/typing.html "Typing hint") for better readability.

+## API documentation

+We have Swagger documentation setup with OpenApi 3.0.2.
+This documentation is generated via Flasgger.
+When adding or updating an API please make sure to update the documentation.
+To see the documentation run the application locally and go to localhost:5000/apidocs/.
+Currently the documentation only works with local configuration.

 ## Code structure
 Please visit [Code Structure](docs/structure.md) to read how different modules are structured in Amundsen Metadata service.